 Candidates must complete 600 hours of supervised clinical practice.

-While at UCLA, complete hours through specific mathematics and pedagogy courses
+While at UCLA, accrue hours through mathematics and pedagogy courses via JMEP or the Integrated Pathway

 Complete Math 73XP, 74XP and 75XP to begin accruing these hours as early as Freshman year.
 During senior year, enroll in Math 105ABC as part and other education coursework as part of one of our credential pathways to complete your 600 hours..